Ardenne Abbey massacre: POW killings

 During the Normandy Campaign, Waffen-SS Standartenführer Kurt Meyer, commander of the 12th SS Panzer Division Hitlerjugend, used the Abbaye d’Ardenne for his regimental headquarters, as its towers gave a clear view of the battlefield.
 In June 1944 at the abbey, 20 Canadian soldiers were murdered by members of the 12th SS Panzer Division.

 Both the method by which the murders were carried out and upon whom the blame rests remain points of contention.
 Some basic facts, however, are certain.
 During the evening of 7 June, 11 Canadian prisoners of war, soldiers from the North Nova Scotia Highlanders and the 27th Armoured Regiment (The Sherbrooke Fusilier Regiment), were shot in the back of the head.
-This was a flagrant violation of the Geneva Conventions (of which Germany was a signatory) and therefore these actions constituted a war crime.
+This was a violation of the Geneva Conventions (of which Germany was a signatory) and therefore these actions constituted a war crime.
 Specifically the Geneva Convention pertaining to the Treatment of Prisoners of War stipulates in Part I: General Provisions - Art.
 2. that POWS "are in the power of the hostile Government, but not of the individuals or formation which captured them.
 They shall at all times be humanely treated and protected, particularly against acts of violence, from insults and from public curiosity.

 Measures of reprisal against them are forbidden."

 Of the North Nova Scotia Highlanders were: